Current Trail Conditions

 Crow Pass Trail Conditions:

-Raven Gorge to the Eagle River Ford site was in fairly good shape.
-Some blow-down and some debris (sticks/rocks) from previous avalanches.
-Eagle River ford site was mid-shin to just under the knees at 4pm.
+Raven Gorge to the Eagle River Ford site is in fairly good shape but vegetation is overgrown in spots.
+SEagle River ford site has been knee to mid-thigh high on average.
 REMINDER: Please pack out what you pack in!
 DO NOT LEAVE your shoes, no one is going to use them.

-Thunder Gorge crossing was knee deep.
+Thunder Gorge crossing was knee deep and very swift.
 Cross downstream from where the trail hits the creek for a shallower crossing.
 The "chutes and ladders" section of the trail is still gnarly.
 There is a trail up and over this section, so pay attention before you reach the washed-out area for signs of this trail.
 Icicle Creek bridge is still in place, but water is starting to flow around it.
 Rest of the trail back to the Nature Center was good.

 Heads up that trail contractor crews will be hard at work improving sections of the Crow Pass Trail this summer, working in 8-day stretches from June through mid-September, focusing on areas near Echo Bend to the Perch, and Chutes & Ladders.